dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2015_06_28-the-beauty-of-asymmetric-encryption-rsa-crash-course-for-developers.md

 <h2>Basics</h2>

-<p>Before cracking down the RSA algorithm I would like to scratch on some basics, which are essential to undertand the nature of RSA.</p>
+<p>Before cracking down the RSA algorithm I would like to scratch on some basics, which are essential to understand the nature of RSA.</p>

 <h3>Public-key encryption</h3>